-Goal #1: Review and revise college policies and practices.
+Goal #1: Collaborate with other bodies to review and revise college policies and practices.

 Goal # 2: Facilitate training for students, faculty, staff, and administration.

 Goal #3: Develop and implement college-wide programming related to equity and antiracism.

 To support the three aforementioned goals, the EAPC will engage in critical work around the areas listed below.
 These responsibilities will inform the Council's efforts to engage in work around policies, practices, training, and college programming.